zig-gamedev/zig-gamedev/README.md

 This repository contains a collection of sample applications and libraries for game developers using **[Zig](https://ziglang.org/) programming language** and DirectX 12 API.

-Helper libraries implemented in Zig that this project provides are: graphics, vectormath, tracy, pix.
-See [Libraries](#libraries) section below for more informations.
+This project provides several libraries implemented in Zig that are described in [Libraries](#libraries) section below.
+All sample applications use those libraries.

 Additionally, Zig compiler can build C/C++ code which then can be easily invoked from Zig code.
 This project takes advantage of this capability to use some existing C/C++ libraries (full source code of these libraries can be found in [external/src](external/src) folder).